MoserMichael/metal3-dev-scripts-howto/README.md

 ## looking at problems when the boot process gets stuck

+dev-scripts first starts the bootstrap vm; here most critical services are run to start all the master and worker vm's.

 ### bootstrap vm is running, but nodes don't come up.